Courses in alphabetical order by type.

 PPM 517 Practical Strategies for Effective Management

 This course provides practical and hands-on tools and practices for effective management of complex organizations.
 Strategies include best practices in hiring and staff evaluation, succession management, time and communication management, goal setting, and other managerial and organizational approaches for day-to-day operations.
 Case studies and problem-solving strategies are integral to the course.
-This course is taught online.
-Cr 3
+Cr 3.

 PPM 519 Communication for Public and Nonprofit Managers